How To Make An Animated Bar Graph Css

 The main styles to notation here are:

-• position: absolute and lesser: 0, which means that the bars volition be fastened to the bottom of our graph and grow up;
+, which means that the bars volition be fastened to the bottom of our graph and grow up; - the bar for each species (

-Now, why don't we minimize the number of abrupt edges on any given page by using the border-radius property to round the edges of the top-left and superlative-right corners of each bar?
-OK, so border-radius isn't really necessary, but it adds a nice touch for browsers that back up it.
+isn't really necessary, but it adds a nice touch for browsers that back up it.
 Thankfully, the latest versions of the most popular browsers practice support it.

 Considering we've placed the values from each table prison cell in each bar, we tin can add a peachy little pop-up that appears when you hover over a bar: